alexfoglia1/axel/README.md

     mkiso.sh   : it generates axel.iso, a flashable OS iso usable for both real hardware and virtual machines

  Note that xorriso tool is needed for this purpose.
-If a debian-based linux distro is used, one can type
+If a debian-based linux distro is used, one can type:

      sudo apt install xorriso